bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-tutorial.md

 ## Create a Widget

-Here, we will use the Widget Template to add the links and the images.
-There are many ways to use widget templates and we will go over just one.
+Next, we will use the Widget Template to add the links and the images.
 For more examples, see [Code Samples](/api-docs/storefront/widgets/widgets-code-samples).

 * name -- Something short and descriptive. (required)
 * description -- a longer explanation if needed (not required)
-* widget_configuration -- Based on the original widget_template configuration and can vary by the widget created.
+* widget_configuration -- Based on the original widget_template configuration and can vary by the widget created
-	* image_source -- Since this is the handlebar placeholder, it requires an image value.
+	* image_source -- Since this is the handlebar placeholder, it requires an image value
-* widget_template_uuid -- UUID from the Widget Template response.
+* widget_template_uuid -- UUID from the Widget Template response

-For widget_configuration `images is the top level array, with `image_url` and `image_source` for each object.
+For widget_configuration `images` is the top level array, with `image_url` and `image_source` for each object.
 There are three images in this example since the width of each was set to 33.3%.

 In the response the Widget UUID is returned.
 Make note of it for use later when creating the Placement.